Cancer Connection celebrates survivors and champions in the battle against cancer.

 Guests: Emily Ricci, cancer survivor and president of Cancer Connection.

-Marine Park will be a gathering place this Sunday for cancer survivors, who are invited to take part in a Celebration of Life Walk.
-Cancer Connection will also honor community members for their support of people struggling with cancer.
+Marine Park will be a gathering place this Sunday for cancer survivors, who are invited to take part in an annual Celebration of Life Walk.
+Cancer Connection will also honor community members for their support of programs that help people cope with cancer.

 Air date: Friday, June 3, 2022